Advice from Brand Ambassador Jackie

 I’ve used mine to talk about what I need for my private loans and to help get it processed a little faster.
 They’re there to answer your questions and assist you with whatever they are able to, so don’t be afraid of them!

 Good luck this session, y’all!

-A - Not submitting their FAFSA (even if you don’t think you’ll qualify, fill it out!), not actively monitoring their account and not reading emails completely
+Not submitting their FAFSA (even if you don’t think you’ll qualify, fill it out!), not actively monitoring their account and not reading emails completely.

-A - Pick up the phone and call us!
-Call anytime during your student lifecycle, we’ll accommodate your schedule and provide as many resources and helpful information possible.
+Pick up the phone and call us!
+Call anytime during your student lifecycle, we’ll accommodate your schedule and provide as many resources and helpful information as possible.

 What are the services offered by financial aid that you find most valuable?

 IGrad, MyASU, debt counseling and the tuition estimator.

 What are your top tips for students when it comes to financial aid?